Last Updated: May 2026

 Honora Winery

-Honora Winery is located in Jacksonville Vermont.
-It was about a 40 minute drive from Bennington.
-They serve both beer and wine and have cheese plates.
-We tasted their reds and bought the Syrah and Petite Sirah.
-Their grapes are from California.
-Once the grapes are harvested, they are shipped by a refrigerated truck to the winery in only 3 days.
-Their wines are full bodied, a little soft on the palate, low tannin, and easy to drink without food.
+Honora Winery is located in Jacksonville, Vermont — about 40 minutes from Bennington.
+They serve both wine and beer and offer cheese plates.
+Their grapes are sourced from California and shipped by refrigerated truck, arriving in just three days.
+The wines are full-bodied, a little soft on the palate, low tannin, and easy to drink without food.
+We tasted their reds and bought both the Syrah and Petite Sirah.

 Bennington Fish Hatchery

-We drove past this everyday going into Bennington, Vermont.
-The sign said public welcome so we went in.
-There are a lot of trout here.
-They may be the largest producer of State stocked fish for Vermont.
-A very small percentage of the fish they release are for restoration.
-The fish are primarily for fisherman to catch in the wild.
-The yearling fish are really about 18-22 months old and about 10 inches long.
-They get the eggs from Salisbury Fish Culture Station.
-The trout sure love their fish food.
+We drove past this every day heading into Bennington, and the sign said the public was welcome — so we stopped.
+There are tanks full of trout at every stage of development.
+The hatchery may be the largest producer of state-stocked fish for Vermont.
+A very small percentage of what they release is for restoration purposes; most are stocked specifically for recreational fishing.
+The “yearling” fish are actually 18 to 22 months old and about 10 inches long by the time they leave.
+Eggs arrive from the Salisbury Fish Culture Station.
+The trout are enthusiastic about feeding time.